kissgyorgy/my-stars/README.md

 - [vriteio/vrite](https://github.com/vriteio/vrite) - Open-source developer content platform
 - [docmost/docmost](https://github.com/docmost/docmost) - Docmost is an open-source collaborative wiki and documentation software.
 It is an open-source alternative to Confluence and Notion.
 - [slab/quill](https://github.com/slab/quill) - Quill is a modern WYSIWYG editor built for compatibility and extensibility
-- [infiniflow/ragflow](https://github.com/infiniflow/ragflow) - RAGFlow is the leading open-source RAG engine, converging cutting-edge RAG with Agent capabilities to build the superior context layer for LLMs.
+- [infiniflow/ragflow](https://github.com/infiniflow/ragflow) - RAGFlow is a leading open-source Retrieval-Augmented Generation (RAG) engine that fuses cutting-edge RAG with Agent capabilities to create a superior context layer for LLMs
 - [bubkoo/html-to-image](https://github.com/bubkoo/html-to-image) - ✂️ Generates an image from a DOM node using HTML5 canvas and SVG.
 - [niklasvh/html2canvas](https://github.com/niklasvh/html2canvas) - Screenshots with JavaScript
 - [teableio/teable](https://github.com/teableio/teable) - ✨ The Next Gen Airtable Alternative: No-Code Postgres